 Under special circumstances, students may receive waivers of specific course requirements and seek course substitution.
-Applications can be obtained from the office of the Dean of Academic & Student Affairs.
+Applications can be obtained from the office of the Dean of Academic & Student Affairs or from the Registrar's Office.

 EXPERIENTIAL LEARNING PROGRAM

 Northwestern is receptive to the practice in American higher education of awarding credit in recognition of experiential learning acquired through non-college experiences such as employment, volunteer activities, community service, travel, military training, study in employer-sponsored or other non-college accredited programs, private study, and leisure activities.